JEdward7777/codex-reflection/README.md

 2. Summarizing corrections from different grading passes
 3. Self-executing those corrections on the original translation
 4. Running new rounds of grading in an iterative improvement cycle
-5. Stopping the iterations once the suggested translation reaches a grade of 90 or hitting 10 rounds and suggesting the best-graded result
+5. Stopping the iterations once the suggested translation reaches a grade of 90 or after 10 rounds, suggesting the best-graded result

-The plugin emphasizes **quality checking** and grading of existing translations, with AI-suggested alternative translations available as a secondary feature leaving the translator as the primary decision maker and driver of the translation process.
+The plugin emphasizes **quality checking** and grading of existing translations, with AI-suggested alternative translations available as a secondary feature leaving the translator as the primary decision-maker and driver of the translation process.

 ## Features

 - **Multi-pass LLM Grading**: Uses multiple evaluation rounds for more stable and reliable quality scores
-- **Iterative Improvement**: Automatically self applies generated corrections to produce a suggested translation iterateing up to 10 times
+- **Iterative Improvement**: Automatically self applies generated corrections to produce a suggested translation iterating up to 10 times
 - **Integration with Codex Editor**: Seamlessly works with existing `.codex` files and comments in the codex translation project
 - **Configurable Range**: Allows limiting the reflection scope to a specific verse ranges to control cost and focus
 - **Customizable Objectives**: Adjust translation goals and grading criteria